KingsleyAmankwah/Angular-Advanced-Concepts/Day-01/Reactive_programming.md

 ## Key concepts

 - <b>Data streams</b>: Data is treated as a continuous flow of events or values over time, rather than static values.
-- <b> Observables</b>: Objects that represent these streams of data.
-They emit values over time, and observers can subscribe to them to receive those values.
+- <b> Observables</b>: They represent responses from events.
+When an event occurs, an Observable can emit a response associated with that event, and observers can subscribe to the Observable to receive these responses
 - <b>Operators</b>: Functions that transform, filter, combine, or otherwise manipulate data streams, creating new streams.
 - <b>Non-blocking </b>: Reactive programs don't block while waiting for events or data.
 They can continue processing other tasks, making them efficient and scalable.
 - <b> Declarative </b>: Reactive programs often use a declarative style, where you specify what you want to happen (the desired outcome), rather than how to make it happen (the imperative steps).